hshsl-training/intro-to-programming/shell_lesson/03-working-with-files-part01.md

 $ ls *.missing
 ```
 Output:
+*Note: This is an example of what it should display*
 ```output
 ls: cannot access '*.missing': No such file or directory
 ```
 :::

 ## Command History